Understanding My Eye Prescription

-Trying to decipher your prescription is a common issue for many people.
-All those letters and numbers can be confusing, but breaking up the abbreviations and measurements into individual pieces can make them easier to understand.
-Before we get to the decoding process, here are three of the most common eye conditions that require a prescription in the first place:
+Trying to decipher your optical prescription is a common issue for many people.
+Here are three of the most common eye conditions that require a prescription in the first place:

 - Myopia—commonly called nearsightedness, which makes distance vision blurry

-- Presbyopia—commonly called farsightedness, which makes near vision blurry/li>
+- Presbyopia—commonly called farsightedness, which makes near vision blurry

 - Astigmatism—which focuses light on more than one spot on the retina, making vision blurry

 These are all refractive errors that simply mean your eyes have trouble focusing light correctly.
-The prescription you will receive for these conditions is measured in units called diopters.
+Your prescription for these conditions is measured in units called diopters.
 Diopters represent the amount of correction you need to normalize your vision.
 The more nearsighted (or farsighted) you are, the higher your prescription in diopters.

 On your prescription, you’ll see some letters followed by a series of numbers.
 The letters “OD” indicate that the prescription is for your right eye; “OS” represents your left eye.
 Your prescription, including both eyes, will generally look something like this: